inesulrich/inesulrich.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Ines and here you will find some of my personal and work related projects.
-I am currently pursuing a PhD in Geophysics with a focus on medical ultrasound.
-If you are not familiar with wave propagation, it may not be trivial to connect Geophysics with medical ultrasound.
-If you keep on reading and browsing through this website however, I hope that I can convince you that these two fields of research have many common aspects and transferring knowledge between the two research communities is a very interesting and active field of research.
+I am currently a postdoctoral researcher in the group [Seismology and wave physics](https://cos.ethz.ch/) at ETH Zurich with a focus on medical ultrasound.
+Prior to this, I completed my PhD on wave-based imaging methods at the Institute of Geophysics at ETH Zurich.
+If you are not familiar with wave propagation, it may not be trivial to connect seismology with medical ultrasound.
+If you keep on reading and browsing through this website, however, I hope that I can convince you that these two fields of research have many common aspects and transferring knowledge between the two research communities is a very interesting and active field of research.

 From seismics to medical ultrasound: _a journey across scales_